 Once the Final RFP is issued, SCDOT will allow Proposers to submit confidential questions to provide the Proposer an opportunity to confidentially discuss the contents of his/her Proposal with SCDOT personnel.
-Confidential questions will be accepted via electronic upload to ProjectWise on the dates identified in the Milestone Schedule.
-Written questions submitted outside of these dates may not be accepted.

-SCDOT will determine, in its sole discretion, if confidential questions submitted are considered confidential.
+SCDOT will determine/confirm if questions submitted are considered confidential, as identified by the Proposer on the Question Submittal Form.
 If more than one confidential question on the same topic has been received from multiple Proposers, SCDOT has the right to revise the RFP to include that concept as an addendum to the RFP.
 If submitted confidential questions are determined to be of non-confidential nature or identify an error or omission in the RFP, SCDOT, if it deems appropriate, in its sole discretion, may incorporate them in the RFP through an Addendum.

-SCDOT may verbally respond to the submitted confidential questions during a Confidential One-on-One Meeting.
+SCDOT may or may not verbally respond to the submitted confidential questions during the Confidential Preliminary ATC Meeting and/or any Confidential One-on-One Formal ATC Meetings.
 SCDOT's verbal responses to Proposers' questions are for general information only, are non-binding, do not constitute legal or other advice, and do not amend or form part of the Final RFP.
-Written responses to confidential questions may be provided if deemed necessary during discussions at the meeting; however, such questions and answers will be identified and narrowly tailored.
-No oral discussions during any Confidential One-on-One Meetings shall be binding on SCDOT.
+Written responses to confidential questions may be provided if deemed necessary during discussions at the meeting;

+however, such questions and answers will be identified and narrowly tailored.
+Nothing discussed during the Confidential Preliminary ATC Meeting and/or any Confidential One-on-One Formal ATC Meetings shall change the requirements in the RFP.